Terms of Service

 1.1 Accepting these terms

-By creating an account or using Fluxer in any way, you agree to be bound by these terms, our Privacy Policy, and our Community Guidelines.
-If you don't agree, please don't use Fluxer.
+By creating an account or using Fluxer, you agree to these terms, our Privacy Policy, and our Community Guidelines.
+If you do not agree, please do not use Fluxer.

-If there's a conflict between these terms and any applicable local mandatory law, the mandatory law prevails.
-If there's a conflict between these terms and our Privacy Policy on the handling of personal data, the Privacy Policy controls to the extent of the conflict.
+Where these terms conflict with applicable local mandatory law, the mandatory law prevails.
+Where these terms conflict with our Privacy Policy on the handling of personal data, the Privacy Policy controls to the extent of the conflict.

 1.2 Who can use Fluxer

-You may use the Services only if you meet the Minimum Age required where you live and you're legally capable of entering into a binding contract with us, or your parent or legal guardian agrees to these terms on your behalf as described below.
+You may use the Services only if you meet the Minimum Age required where you live and can enter into a binding contract, or if your parent or legal guardian agrees to these terms on your behalf as described below.

-We determine your eligibility based on your self-reported information and your approximate geographic location.
+Eligibility is determined from your self-reported information and approximate geographic location.
 In many jurisdictions the Minimum Age is 13, but it may be higher where you live.
-For a full list, see our help article on minimum age requirements.
+The full list is in our help article on minimum age requirements.

 Younger users.
-If you're under the age of legal majority in your jurisdiction (for example, under 18 in many countries) but at or above the Minimum Age, your parent or legal guardian must review and agree to these terms on your behalf before you use the Services.
-By allowing a minor to use your account or the Services with your permission, you confirm that you are the minor's parent or legal guardian, that you've reviewed and agreed to these terms, and that you're responsible for the minor's activity on the Services.
+If you are under the age of legal majority in your jurisdiction (for example, under 18 in many countries) but at or above the Minimum Age, your parent or legal guardian must review and agree to these terms on your behalf before you use the Services.
+By allowing a minor to use your account or the Services with your permission, you confirm that you are the minor's parent or legal guardian, that you have reviewed and agreed to these terms, and that you are responsible for the minor's activity on the Services.

 Regional restrictions.
-Some countries have laws requiring age-verification methods we don't offer, such as government ID uploads or biometric scans.
-Where requirements go beyond what we support, we may restrict or disable access from those regions.
-We use automated systems like IP geolocation to enforce these restrictions.
-If you believe your access has been restricted by mistake, you can contact us.
+Some countries have laws requiring age-verification methods we do not offer, such as government ID uploads or biometric scans.
+Where requirements go beyond what we support, we may restrict or disable access from those regions, using automated systems such as IP geolocation.
+If you believe your access has been restricted in error, you can contact us.
 For details, see our Regional restrictions page and our Privacy Policy.

-You must not use the Services if applicable law in your jurisdiction prohibits you from doing so, if you're subject to relevant export control or sanctions restrictions (see Section 14), or if your account has previously been terminated by us for breach of these terms, unless we've expressly agreed in writing to let you return.
+You must not use the Services if applicable law in your jurisdiction prohibits you from doing so, if you are subject to relevant export control or sanctions restrictions (see Section 14), or if your account has previously been terminated by us for breach of these terms, unless we have expressly agreed in writing to let you return.

 1.3 Consumer use and custom contracts